-(Programme Code: ARCTP0001)
+Programme Code: HSCTP0001

-This is a one-year, part-time course in initial training in Teaching English as a Foreign Language (TEFL) leading to a certificate of the University.
+This is a one-year, part-time course in initial training in Teaching English as a Foreign Language (TEFL) leading to a Certificate of the University.
 It is aimed at graduates and prospective teachers with no previous experience in this area who are seeking their first position in TEFL in Ireland or overseas.
-The main emphasis is on the development of practical skills which will provide students with a basic level of competence to enable them to start teaching English effectively to non-native speakers.
+The main emphasis is on the development of practical skills that will provide students with a basic level of competence to enable them to start teaching English effectively to non-native speakers.

-The certificate is open to general and honours graduates of any faculty.
+The Certificate is open to General and Honours graduates of any Faculty.
 Prospective Higher Diploma in Education students are also eligible to apply for admission, subject to the following condition: